xmake-io/xmake-docs/manual/conditions.md

 We can also quickly view the current subsystem architecture by executing `xmake l os.subarch`.

+### is_cross

+#### Determines whether the current platform is cross-compiled or not.

+This interface returns true if the current target architecture and platform, which is not the current host platform, is cross-compiled.

 ### is_mode

 #### Is the current compilation mode